Jacquelyn Hickey Rothera

 Maria Dispenziere currently serves as a Deputy Director of Legislative Affairs for the Pennsylvania Department of Aging.
 She previously served as a Chief of Staff in the Pennsylvania General Assembly.
 Maria graduated from Villanova University with a BA in political science, where she also completed the Summer Business intensive program at the Villanova School of Business.
 Subsequently, Maria received her MA in public policy from Monmouth University, during which she also served as a research assistant at the University of Pennsylvania/Foreign Policy Research Institute’s Think Tanks and Civil Societies program.
 She is also a member of the Junior League of Wilmington, Delaware.

-Susan Fiorentino is Associate Professor of Management at West Chester University, where she teaches Masters’ level students in the Master of Science in Human Resource Management Program.
+Susan Fiorentino is the Immediate Past Co-President of CCWC and is an Associate Professor of Management at West Chester University, where she teaches Masters’ level students in the Master of Science in Human Resource Management Program.
 In addition, she maintains a limited law practice, providing employment and labor law counseling to clients.
 Prior to her transition to academia, Susan was an associate in the Media law firm of Gallagher, Schoenfeld, Surkin, Chupein & DeMis.
 As an associate, she represented both employers and employees in all areas of employment and labor law.
 Susan received her J.D. from Villanova University School of Law.
 She also holds a Master’s degree in Political Science from Villanova University.
 She is actively engaged in the HR community and lectures frequently to HR groups.
 Susan is a lifelong resident of Chester County, and she and her husband, Chris, live in West Bradford Township.

 Michelle Legaspi Sánchez